tars/tars/docs/en/file-structure.md

     ├── exampleComponent.html               # Handlebars-represention of component (it could be jade) ├── exampleComponent.scss|less|styl     # Css-representation of component (scss|sass|less|styl)
     ├── exampleComponent.js                 # Js-represent
+    ├── anotherComponentFolder

 ```

+Any component can be can be embedded into another component.

+All images from asstes will be moved to static/img/assets/component_name or static/img/assets/component_name/embedded_component_name, if current component is embedded into another.
+Images are files with extension svg, png, jpg, jpeg, jpe, gif, tiff and bmp.
+Other files will be moved to components-assets (the name of folder is depend on option fs.componentsFolderName).

 The basic idea is to make the component as much isolated structure as possible.
 You can use the [BEM](https://ru.bem.info), [web components](http://webcomponents.org) (and their [realization from Google](https://www.polymer-project.org)), something else.
 You can do everything by old-fashioned way, all markup is in one component, but it is not recommended.
 If we talk in BEM terms, each component is a block.
 There is an [excellent lecture](https://www.youtube.com/watch?v=pyAYbbDJjPo) on how to organize your code.